 A breastfeeding mural has recently been completed in the Scottish town of Greenock.
 Artist Sam Bates aka Smug was commissioned to do the mural with the aim to spark conversation and normalise breastfeeding in the community.

-The new mural has certainly got people talking, with lots of people praising the beauty of the art and the motivation behind It on social media.
-On Twitter Gillian Bowker wrote: “Lovely to see breastfeeding normalised in my local community.”
-The Association of Breastfeeding Mothers said the mural would be “a talking point for years to come.”
+The new mural has certainly got people talking, with lots of people praising the beauty of the art and the motivation behind it on social media.
+On Twitter, Gillian Bowker wrote: “Lovely to see breastfeeding normalised in my local community.”
+Meanwhile the Association of Breastfeeding Mothers (ABM) said the mural would be “a talking point for years to come.”

 Do you have a breastfeeding